lucasmodrich/lucasmodrich.github.io/_posts/2015-08-08-london-and-bath.md

 ![]({{ site.baseurl }}/assets/images/ee14b-img.jpg)

 So it appears we are not in a scrubby neighbourhood at all, but rather the Royal Borough of Kensington and Chelsea – the X-Trail would look rather ‘out-of-place’ here I can tell you.
-Most car bonnets seem to be emblazon with either a three-point-star, four joined hoops, a horse, a big B or R. I think you get my drift – not to many Toyota’s or Nissans.
+Most car bonnets seem to be emblazon with either a three-point-star, four joined hoops, a horse, a big B or R. I think you get my drift – not to many Toyota’s or Nissan's.

 ![]({{ site.baseurl }}/assets/images/97d0f-img.jpg)